-- Jacob tore his garment when he saw the bloody garment of Joseph, thinking he had been killed by a wild animal (Gen. 37:33-34).
+- Jacob tore his garment when he saw the bloody garment of Joseph, thinking he had been killed by a wild animal (Genesis 37:33-34).

-- David and his men tore their garments at the news that Saul and Jonathan had been killed in battle (2 Sam.
-1:11-12).
+- David and his men tore their garments at the news that Saul and Jonathan had been killed in battle (2 Samuel 1:11-12).

 - Job tore his garment when he received news that his ten children had all died at once (Job 11:18-20).
 His closest friends also tore their garments when they saw Job's physical suffering (Job 2:12).

-It is notable that the rending of the garment was done before the funeral, as was the wailing and lamenting.
+It is notable that the rending of the garment was done before the funeral.
 It was, in fact, the second step in the mourning process.

-Jesus washed the disciples feet during the last supper.
-Since this was usually the duty of the lowliest of slaves or servant's, Peter rebuked Jesus for attempting to wash his feet.
+Jesus washed the disciples' feet during the last supper.
+Since this was usually the duty of the lowliest of slaves or servants, Peter rebuked Jesus for attempting to wash his feet.
 The Lord, in Peter's mind, was too great to stoop to such a lowly act.
-But he became willing when Jesus told him if he did not allow Him to wash his feet, he would have no part of Jesus.
-When Jesus was done, He sat down and explained why he had done this,
+Jesus answered him:

-If you remember, the disciples were always arguing about who was going to be the greatest in God's kingdom; who was going to sit at His right hand and rule with Him.
-So this was a very purposeful and necessary lesson for them; namely, to be as humble servants to God.
+If you remember, the disciples were always arguing about which of them was going to be the greatest in God's kingdom; who was going to sit at His right hand and rule with Him.
+So this was a very purposeful and necessary lesson for them; namely, to be as humble servants to God and one another.

-In many nations, Israel being one, it is customary to greet someone with a kiss on both cheeks.
-Thus, this expression of welcome was particularly practiced when a guest entered a home.
+In many nations, Israel being one, it is customary for men to greet male friends or relatives with a kiss on both cheeks.
+This expression of welcome was particularly practiced when a guest entered a home.
 The master of the house would greet his guest, then seal it with a welcome kiss, first on the right cheek, then the left.